fshowalter/franksmovielog.com-v1/content/reviews/0002-blackmail-1929.md

 venue_notes:
 ---

-Hitchcock's first sound picture.
-A Scotland Yard constable covers for his girlfriend after realizing she's implicated in a murder.
+**Alfred Hitchcock's first sound picture.** A Scotland Yard constable covers for his girlfriend after realizing she's implicated in a murder.
 The two then fall afoul of a blackmailer.
 Hitchcock shot this silent then added the sound scenes later and it shows, but his formal mastery is still amazing.
 Love the rack focus reflection shot in the opening sequence.